HestHub/nix-config/blog.md

 It worked perfectly, had great FPS, and had no screen tearing, artifacts, or other graphical issues.
 There was no strange behavior with the keyboard or mouse, and the GPU barely started the fans running it.
 10/10.

-But since my system has multiple SSDs and the OS installed on my "tiny" 500GB M.2 drive, I would prefer to put all my games on the 1TB NVME drive in case I once again manage to ruin the OS.
-To be honest, it does feel inevitable, given enough time and tinkering.
+However, since my system has multiple SSDs, I installed the OS on my "tiny" 500GB M.2 drive.
+I prefer to put all my games on the 1TB NVME drive in case I again ruin the OS.
+Given enough time and tinkering, it does feel inevitable.

-I can only see the primary disk right now, so it seems my extra Sata drives are not mounted.
+I can only see the primary disk now, meaning my extra Sata drives are not mounted.
 Let's see how I can remedy that.

 To solve this issue, we need to look at hardware-configuration.nix.

-The solution required some manual steps, but it can be handled automatically with scripts or more profound Nix knowledge.
+The solution required some manual steps but can be handled automatically with scripts or by using Nix directly, given deeper Nix knowledge.

 But how I solved it today was by doing the following: